UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_004_multiple_submission_possible_for_student_test_description.md

 74. CLick on "Done" button.
 75. Click on "Submit" button.
 76. Verify the 2 submissions are visible to the user.
+77. Clear the app storage
+78. Login as a teacher.
+79. Click on "Courses" tab.
+80. Click on the course name.
+81. Click on the assignment.
+82. Click on the "Submissions" tab.
+83. Click on the specific student's name..
+84. Review the submitted text
+85. Click on "Mark" field.
+86. Enter the new mark
+87. Click on the "Update grade" button.
+88. Clear the app storage.
+89. Login as a student.
+90. Click on "Courses" tab.
+91. Click on the course name.
+92. Click on the assignment.
+93. Verify the student able see their updated mark.